Chris Pincince

 Christopher Pincince (born February 23, 1972) is an American college football coach.
-He is the wide receivers coach for Post University, a position he has held since 2025.
+He is the head football coach for Susquehanna University, a position he has held since 2026.
+He was the wide receivers coach for Post University, a position he held in 2025.
 He was the head football coach for the University of New Haven from 2014 to 2024.
 He also coached for Fairfield, Brown, Ursinus, Holy Cross, Rhode Island, and Elon.
 He played college football for Boston University as a quarterback.